ottermegazord/mit_peatflux/README.md

 LI840
 SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", ATTRS{serial}=="FTWD9PPQ", SYMLINK+="li840"

-# peatflux-code

-Welcome to the peatflux-code!

-# Running a script as a service in Raspbian Jessie #

 Step 1: Define the service definition to run your script (e.g. yourscript.py) `cd /lib/systemd/system`